Noonicknames/ccc-tools/book/src/calc-rates/installation.md

 # Installation

 Currently, `calc-rates` can only be built from source directly or via `cargo install`.
-To build, ensure Rust 1.85 or above is installed.
+Before building, ensure Rust 1.85 or above is installed.
 To install Rust, follow instructions [here](https://rust-lang.org/tools/install/).

 > [!TIP]